 America has plenty of coal.
 Its mines produced about 900 million tons in 2015, nearly all of it destined for domestic electricity generation, but also some for export.
 That is only a tiny fraction of U.S. recoverable coal reserves, which are estimated at about 257 billion tons.
 In fact, more than one-fourth of the world’s total known coal reserves are located in the United States.
 Despite the magnitude of those resources, questions have recently been raised about how accessible these reserves truly are.
 The location, quality, and recoverability of the coal could significantly impact these supply estimates and experts caution that the reserves should be analyzed more closely with these factors in mind.

 More than one-fourth of the total known world coal reserves are in the United States.

-Absent major policy changes, coal consumption in the United States is projected to decrease slightly during the next 25 years, from 801 million tons in 2015 to 557 million tons by 2040—about 1.4% per year.
-If current practice continues, about 59% of the coal will be used to generate electricity worldwide.
+Coal consumption in the United States is projected to decrease slightly during the next 25 years, from 801 million tons in 2015 to 557 million tons by 2040—about 1.4% per year.
 But federal and state policies governing permissible emissions from power plants may change, affecting the way coal is used.
 In addition, competing energy sources for electricity generation could reduce the demand for coal.
 Future increases in the supply will probably come from western states because of the low sulfur content of the resource in that region, which now provides about 57% of the nation’s coal.
 Wyoming alone typically accounts for about 42% of all domestic coal mined.